What Was the Role of Hood's Texas Brigade at the Battle of Gaines's Mill?

-The imposing John Bell Hood was born in Owingsville, Kentucky in 1831, yet was a self-declared Texan.
-He had travelled extensively through Texas and was impressed with the possibilities the state held.
+The imposing John Bell Hood was born in Owingsville, Kentucky, in 1831, yet was a self-declared Texan.
+He had traveled extensively through Texas and was impressed with the possibilities the state held.
 Additionally, he was dismayed that his home state of Kentucky remained neutral rather than joining the Confederate States of America.
 (C.S.A.)
-Hood was a West Point graduate, class of 1853, yet was able to maintain a frontier attitude, which immediately endeared him to his men.
+Hood was a West Point graduate, class of 1853, yet maintained a frontier attitude, which immediately endeared him to his men.

 At the time of the Battle of Gaines’s Mill, the Texas Brigade consisted of the 1st, 4th, 5th, Texas Infantry regiments, the 18th Georgia Infantry, and Wade Hampton’s South Carolina Legion.
-Brigadier General Louis T. Wigfall, a lawyer born in South Carolina, was initially given command of the brigade.
-After he resigned to accept a seat on the Confederate senate, command of the brigade was given to Hood on March 12, 1862 and the unit was forever known as Hood’s Texas Brigade.
+Brigadier General Louis T. Wigfall, a lawyer, born in South Carolina, was initially given command of the brigade.
+After he resigned to accept a Confederate senate's seat, command of the brigade was given to Hood on March 12, 1862, and the unit was forever known as Hood’s Texas Brigade.

 The Peninsula Campaign was waged from April through July 1862.
-It was during this time, at the Battle of Seven Pines, that General Joseph Johnston, the supreme commander of the Army of Northern Virginia was seriously wounded.
+During this time, at the Battle of Seven Pines, General Joseph Johnston, the supreme commander of the Army of Northern Virginia, was seriously wounded.
 The following day, June 1, 1862, command of the army was given to Robert E. Lee.General Lee took command a mere three weeks before the most ferocious battles on the peninsula occurred.

 From June 25 through July 1, the Seven Days Battles occurred.
-There were nine battles that took place during this short span.
-The goal of the Federal Army, under the leadership of General George B. McClellan, was to push north from the tip of the peninsula and attack Richmond.
+Nine battles took place during this short span.
+Under the leadership of General George B. McClellan, the goal of the Federal Army was to push north from the tip of the peninsula and attack Richmond.
 Hood’s Brigade led General Thomas “Stonewall” Jackson’s Army down the peninsula to prevent the Federal troops from advancing on Richmond.
 The Union Army was approximately ten miles from the Confederate capital.
-General McClellan, imagining the Confederates had a far greater numbers of troops than they actually did, ordered General Fitz John Porter to fall back and establish a defensive position for a strong rear guard.
+General McClellan, imagining the Confederates had a far greater number of troops than they actually did, ordered General Fitz John Porter to fall back and establish a defensive position for a strong rearguard.
 Porter entrenched his men just to the southeast of a mill owned by Dr. William F. Gaines.
 His position was ideal for maintaining a strong defense as his troops were positioned on a plateau behind Boatswain’s Creek.
 Additionally, on their retreat to this position, the Federal troops felled trees and created as many obstacles as possible to detain the Rebels on their attack.

 General Lee had planned this attack to be the largest of the war.
-In total he amassed 57,000 troops; however, Jackson was late to arrive with his army, which included the Texas Brigade.
-As a result, Lee was unable to carry out his strategy of a full attack of the center and both flanks of the entrenched Yankees.
+He amassed 57,000 troops; however, Jackson was late to arrive with his army, which included the Texas Brigade.
+As a result, Lee could not carry out his strategy of a full attack of the center and both flanks of the entrenched Yankees.
 By being late with his men, Jackson afforded General Porter the time needed to establish his supreme defensive position, thus denying Lee the opportunity to execute his plan.

-Generals Hill and Longstreet were charging the Union line throughout the day of June 27, 1862, but were unable to penetrate as the terrain was deadly for the troops on the offensive.
-In order to break Porter’s line, the Confederate soldiers were tasked with crossing an open plain of 700-800 yards below the hill on which Porter was entrenched.
-Following the open plain, the soldiers of the South were forced to wade through Boatswain’s Creek, which was a shallow stream approximately ten feet wide that was bordered by steep and unfriendly banks.
+Generals Hill and Longstreet were charging the Union line throughout June 27, 1862, but were unable to penetrate as the terrain was deadly for the offensive troops.
+To break Porter’s line, the Confederate soldiers were tasked with crossing an open plain of 700-800 yards below the hill on which Porter was entrenched.
+Following the open plain, the South soldiers were forced to wade through Boatswain’s Creek, which was a shallow stream approximately ten feet wide that was bordered by steep and unfriendly banks.
 All of this was to be attempted while Porter’s group of 25,000 troops, a cavalry battalion, and an artillery battery that consisted of eighteen guns, looked down on the advancing Confederates.Generals Longstreet and A.P.
 Hill attempted the advance throughout the day but were unable to attain ground any closer to the Union line than that of the banks of Boatswain’s Creek.
-On the morning of June 27, Hood’s Texas Brigade reached the Gaines’s Mill battlefield and were organized in a battle line.
+On the morning of June 27, Hood’s Texas Brigade reached the Gaines’s Mill battlefield and was organized in a battle line.

-Hood ordered the 4th infantry to be held in reserve while the 1st and 5th Texas regiments were to attack the center with the 18th Georgia directed toward the enemy’s right flank and the South Carolina troops attacked the left.
-At this time Hood’s Brigade, along with the brigade of General Evander Law, composed the small division commanded by General Whiting.
+Hood ordered the 4th infantry to be held in reserve.
+Simultaneously, the 1st and 5th Texas regiments attacked the center with the 18th Georgia directed toward the enemy’s right flank, and the South Carolina troops attacked the left.
+At this time, Hood’s Brigade, along with the brigade of General Evander Law, composed the small division commanded by General Whiting.
 Although he was the brigade leader, General Hood took command of his old regiment, the 4th Texas.
 In a letter to his wife, the brigade historian described the actions of Hood that led the regiment to their most acclaimed achievement:

-“The Confederates began their assaults on this position about noon, but were constantly beaten back.
-Brigade after brigade had been ordered to charge.
-They had charged and met repulse before Whiting's division — which consists, you know, of Law's brigade and ours — reached the scene of action at 4 o'clock in the evening.
+“The Confederates began their assaults on this position about noon but were constantly beaten back.
+Brigade after the brigade had been ordered to charge.
+They had charged and met repulse before Whiting's division — which consists, you know, of Law's brigade and ours — reached the scene of action at 4 p.m.
 Said General Whiting to General Hood, pointing to a battery that was doing tremendous execution in the Confederate rank, ‘That battery ought to be taken, General’ ‘Then why has it not been done?’ asked Hood.
 ‘Because the position is too strong,’ answered Whiting.
 ‘My brigade is composed of veterans, but they can do nothing with it.’
-‘I have a regiment that will capture it,’ said Hood; and, galloping to the Fourth Texas, dismounted and called it to attention.
-Then marching it by the flank to an open field, he gave the orders to bring it into line of battle, and shouted, ‘Forward !’”
+‘I have a regiment that will capture it,’ said Hood; and, galloping to Fourth Texas, dismounted and called it to attention.
+Then marching it by the flank to an open field, he gave the orders to bring it into the line of battle, and shouted, ‘Forward !’”

 The Texas Brigade in Action

-When the 4th Texas got to within one hundred yards of Porter’s line, Hood gave the order to fix bayonets, while on the move.
-Once that task was complete, Hood ordered the 4th Texas to charge at the double-quick.With the gleaming steel of the bayonets and a Rebel Yell that rivaled the sound of the artillery, the 4th Texas reached the first Union entrenchment on the hill and unnerved Porter’s men to the point that they “fled panic stricken.”According to Chaplain Davis, “it seemed as if every ball found a victim, so great was the slaughter.”
+When the 4th Texas got to within one hundred yards of Porter’s line, Hood ordered to fix bayonets while on the move.
+Once that task was complete, Hood ordered the 4th Texas to charge at the double-quick.With the gleaming steel of the bayonets and a Rebel Yell that rivaled the sound of the artillery, the 4th Texas reached the first Union entrenchment on the hill.
+It unnerved Porter’s men to the point that they “fled panic-stricken.”According to Chaplain Davis, “it seemed as if every ball found a victim, so great was the slaughter.”

-When Porter’s troops who were in the first line of battle fled to the rear, the men in the second row of entrenchments followed suit.
-It was at this point that the 4th Texas regiment was joined by the right wing of the 18th Georgia group.
+When Porter’s troops in the first line of battle fled to the rear, the men in the second row of entrenchments followed suit.
+At this point, the 4th Texas regiment was joined by the right-wing of the 18th Georgia group.
 Together these men pursued the Federals further up the hill toward the rear of the Union defensive position.As the 4th Texas and 18th Georgia chased the Yankee troops, the 1st and 5th Texas regiments, along with the South Carolina Legion at last reached the rise of the hill.
-These three regiments marched through a heavily forested and swampy terrain, thus the delay in their having joined the first two regiments on the attack.
-The united five regiments continued to pursue their enemy and finally were able to collapse the Federal left flank.
-The battle line crumbled and the 4th Texas regiment was able to reach the summit of the hill and capture fourteen of the eighteen Federal artillery guns.
+These three regiments marched through heavily forested and swampy terrain, thus delaying joining the first two regiments on the attack.
+The united five regiments continued to pursue their enemy and finally collapsed the Federal left flank.
+The battle line crumbled, and the 4th Texas regiment reached the hill's summit and captured fourteen of the eighteen Federal artillery guns.

-As Hood’s troops continued their pursuit of the enemy they were confronted by the 5th U.S. Cavalry.
-The brigade stood its ground and when the cavalry approached to within forty yards, the Rebels fired simultaneously, which effectively negated any threat of defeat at the hands of the cavalry battalion.
-Six of the seven Federal cavalry officers were killed or wounded in the attack and of the 250 cavalry troops involved, only 100 survived.By the end of the day, the Confederate troops pushed their enemy to the southern bank of the Chickahominy River.
+As Hood’s troops continued their pursuit of the enemy, they were confronted by the 5th U.S. Cavalry.
+The brigade stood its ground.
+When the cavalry approached to within forty yards, the Rebels fired simultaneously, which effectively negated any threat of defeat at the hands of the cavalry battalion.
+Six of the seven Federal cavalry officers were killed or wounded in the attack, and of the 250 cavalry troops involved, only 100 survived.By the end of the day, the Confederate troops pushed their enemy to the Chickahominy River's southern bank.
 This was due in large part to Hood’s Brigade, especially the 4th Texas regiment.
 The 1st and 5th also contributed greatly as both regiments took a significant number of prisoners.
 According to Private Polley, “The Fifth Texas captured two whole regiments of Yankees — the Fourth New Jersey, raised in Newark, and the Eleventh Pennsylvania, raised in Philadelphia.”

-The Confederate victory, primarily due to the effort of John Bell Hood and his troops, saved Richmond from capture; although the victory came at a high cost in terms of human life.
+The Confederate victory, primarily due to John Bell Hood and his troops' effort, saved Richmond from capture, although the victory came at a high cost in terms of human life.
 The casualties for Hood’s Texas Brigade were significant: